 As of March 31, 2013, we had approximately \$2.0 billion aggregate principal amount of senior unsecured notes outstanding, comprised of nine separate series of notes with maturity dates ranging from 2013 to 2018.
 The outstanding senior unsecured notes are our unsecured senior obligations and rank equally with all of our other unsecured, unsubordinated indebtedness from time to time outstanding, including the Notes.
 Our outstanding senior unsecured notes are not guaranteed by any of our subsidiaries.
-The covenants contained in the indentures governing the outstanding unsecured senior notes are substantially similar to those that will be contained in the indenture governing the Notes, except that permitted indebtedness definitions reference different series and baskets and not all of our outstanding senior unsecured notes contain provisions enabling holders to require us to repurchase such Notes upon the occurrence of a change of control event (as is required under the Notes in certain circumstances).
+The covenants contained in the indentures governing the outstanding unsecured senior notes are substantially similar to those that will be contained in the indenture governing the Notes, except that permitted indebtedness definitions reference different series and baskets and not all of our outstanding senior unsecured notes in certain circumstances).